 How to Deduct Capital Losses on Your Taxes

 Capital losses, including from the sale of stocks, reduce your taxable capital gains on a dollar-for-dollar basis.
 If you lose as much as you make in a given year, this can eliminate your taxable capital gains altogether.
-If you lose more than you make, you can roll a limited amount of capital losses over to your ordinary income as an income tax deduction.
-Here are the two main ways to deduct capital losses from your taxes.
+Should you lose more than you make, you can roll a limited amount of capital losses over to your ordinary income as an income tax deduction.

 1. Deduct From Capital Gains

 When you pay taxes, you calculate both your long- and your short-term capital gains.
-Long-term capital gains are all the profits you made by selling assets held for more than one year and are taxed at the lower capital gains tax rate.
+Long-term capital gains are all the profits you made by selling assets held for more than one year, and they are taxed at the lower capital gains tax rate.
 Short-term capital gains are all the profits you made by selling assets you held for less than one year.
 These are taxed as ordinary income.

 For example, say you had the following trade profile in a year:

-• Long-term gains: $1,000
+- Long-term gains: $1,000

-• Long-term losses: $500
+- Long-term losses: $500

-• Short-term gains: $250
+- Short-term gains: $250

-• Short-term losses: $400
+- Short-term losses: $400

 First, you deduct your long-term losses from your long-term gains, leaving you with taxable long-term capital gains of $500 for the year ($1,000 – $500).
 The next thing to do is to deduct your short-term losses from your short-term gains.
 Since your short-term losses are greater than your short-term gains, this leaves you with zero taxable short-term capital gains ($250 gains – $400 losses).

 You now carry over excess losses from one category to the next.
 In this case, your short-term losses exceeded your short-term gains by $150.
-So you reduce your remaining long-term gains by that amount, leaving you with taxable long-term capital gains of $350 for the year ($500 long-term gains after losses – $150 excess short-term losses).
+So, you reduce your remaining long-term gains by that amount, leaving you with taxable long-term capital gains of $350 for the year ($500 long-term gains after losses – $150 excess short-term losses).

 2. Deduct Excess Losses From Income